KirHolmes/HelloWorld/README.md

 # HelloWorld

-test
-this is a test project for git
+This is my first and also a test project for GitHub
+I will write this project with JAVA.

+commited by Kir